 Whether you find such behavior disgusting or not, you probably want to stop it.
 You can train your dog to not to eat what isn’t allowed, though it would be much easier to prevent him from accessing your cat’s toilet.

 WARNING: Any obstacle you create for your dog to keep him from reaching the litter box also creates an obstacle for your cat.
-If your cat begins to eliminate out of its box soon after you make our suggested changes, likely the changes are the cause—you must change everything back to previous state and think of other ways to keep dog out.
+If your cat begins to eliminate out of its box soon after you make our suggested changes, likely the changes are the cause—you must change everything back to the previous state and think of other ways to keep the dog out.

 - Block your dog’s access to part of the house.
 In our opinion, the soundest solution is to prevent your dog’s access to the part of the house where you place the litter box, at least for the times you are not home.
 A baby gate is the most convenient way to do this.
 They do not block sound and sight from other rooms, and healthy cats can easily jump over them.
 In case yours find jumping troubling, you can use a pet gate with a small opening at the bottom for cats or place an object or a shelf near it as a step.
-In the baby department, you can find a door strap, which would let let you close the door for dogs and babies, but leave a small gap for a cat to pass through.
+In the baby department, you can find a door strap, which would let you close the door for dogs and babies, but leave a small gap for a cat to pass through.

 - Use a cat door.
 You can place a litter box in a location that is accessible through a cat door.
 This is not an option, however, if you have smaller dogs.